unlikelyzero/WhateverLloyd.github.io/cv.md

 **Forestry Research Technician**, May 2014 - Oct.
 2014<br/>
 Juneau Forestry Sciences Laboratory (Juneau, AK)<br/>
-- Seasonal internship with the SCA collecting forestry data for a forest regeneration study in the Tongass National Forest
+- Seasonal internship with the SCA collecting data for a long-term, forest regeneration study in the Tongass National Forest
+- Evaluated forest structure using a variety of silvicultural tools (e.g., laser dendrometers, range finders)
+- Established transects and quadrats to study understory vegetation and wildlife use

 **Vegetation Technician**, Sep.
 2013 - Apr.
 2014<br/>
 Death Valley National Park (Death Valley, CA)<br/>